Lastrellik/Calico-Home-Security/README.md

 ### Clone the GitHub Repository

-1. Form the command line...
+1. From the command line...
 2. Navigate to the directory where you would like the project to reside
 3. Issue the following Git command:
 	```